Calling India’s Brightest Minds!

 • Innovation and originality

-• Practical feasibility
+• Economic and practical feasibility

 • Scalability